Here we are! This is the second article from my series explaining how to succeed with your side projects. The first part is here.

 A note-taking application can be a good fit for your idea bag.
 I personally use Google Keep to stock temporarily any idea I have.

 Each week I gather all these ideas and I put them into a mindmap.
-I won’t detail all the process here, since I wrote an article entirely dedicated to ideas where I describe the whole process.
+I wrote an article entirely dedicated to ideas where I describe my whole idea system.

 2. Build your Side Project’s Goals

 It’s essential to determine the goals of your side project.
 They will be an important source of motivation for you to get things done.
 Without goals, you will lost interest to continue and achieve the project of your dream.